TritonDataCenter/sdc-cloudapi/docs/index.md

 This section will only cover a limited set strictly related to CloudAPI's usage.

 In the case of CloudAPI, `<principal>` will be always the user performing the HTTP request.
 Likewise, `<resource>` will always be the URL of such request, for example `/:account/machines/:machine_id`.

 We add one or more roles to a resource to explicitly define the active roles a user trying to access a given resource must have.
-Therefore, we don't need to specify `<principal>` in our rules, given it'll be always defined by the role-tags of the resource the user is trying to get access to.
+Therefore, we don't need to specify `<principal>` in our rules, since it'll always be defined by the role-tags of the resource the user is trying to get access to.
 For the same reason, we don't need to specify `<resource>` in our rules.